List of Services

-The U visa is a nonimmigrant visa and only 10,000 U visas are issued every fiscal year.
+The U visa is a non-immigrant visa and only 10,000 U visas are issued every fiscal year.
 After three years of hold a visa non-immigrant status, the immigrant can apply to be a Lawful Permanent Resident.

 It can be granted to individuals who are in removal proceedings, who have final orders of removal, or who have never been in removal proceedings.
 Individuals who have deferred action status can apply for employment authorization and are in the U.S. under color of law.

 Filing immigration petitions or applications often requires paying a filing fee.

 However, certain individuals who cannot afford the fee may qualify for a fee waiver if they are receiving a means tested benefit, if their household income is below 150% of the poverty guidelines, or if they are suffering financial hardship.

 They can apply to waive the fee by filing Form I-912.
 The fee waiver is available for many, but not all, USCIS applications.

 A Green Card holder (Permanent Resident) is someone who has been granted authorization to live and work in the United States on a permanent basis.